-Attraction is mainly motivated by serotonin, dopamine and adrenaline, which are usually released when you’re experiencing something exciting, adventurous and novel.
+Attraction is mainly motivated by serotonin, dopamine, and adrenaline, which are usually released when you’re experiencing something exciting, adventurous, and novel.
 Hence, attraction includes the same pathways in the brain which regulate our reward behavior.
 Perhaps, this is why the initial phase of a relationship, known as the honeymoon phase, feels so magical and intoxicating.

 So when you go on a date or spend time with your partner or become physically intimate, this happy hormone gets released and makes you feel all warm and euphoric inside.
 Dopamine, along with some other chemicals like norepinephrine and adrenaline, make you feel attracted to someone based on what you feel and experience with that person.

 In fact, studies have found that the reward centers in our brain become highly active when we see a visual reference or image of someone we feel attracted to.
-However, feeling attracted to someone can decrease your serotonin level, a chemical which can affect your mood and appetite.
-Hence, scientists believe that the reduced levels of serotonin makes us feel overwhelmed during the initial stages of infatuation and attraction.
+However, feeling attracted to someone can decrease your serotonin level, a chemical that can affect your mood and appetite.
+Hence, scientists believe that the reduced levels of serotonin make us feel overwhelmed during the initial stages of infatuation and attraction.

 In an article, Dr. Helen Fisher wrote, “Attraction, I hypothesize, is associated in the brain primarily with high levels of the neurotransmitters dopamine and norepinephrine and with low levels of serotonin.
 This emotion system evolved chieﬂy to enable males and females to distinguish among potential mating partners, conserve their mating energy, prefer genetically superior individuals, and pursue these individuals until insemination had been completed.”